rhysd/Tui/README.md

 When you put `user.css` in application directory, Tui automatically loads it and applies to underlying https://mobile.twitter.com.
 You can create a theme for https://mobile.twitter.com and hide some elements by `display: none`.

+## User Defined JS Script

+You can also put `user.js` in application directory.
+It will be loaded when loading https://mobile.twitter.com at first.
+Please do not assume that it's loaded deterministically.
+It will be loaded while loading https://mobile.twitter.com.
+DOM may not be ready yet.
+In that case, you need to wait `load` event.

 ## TODOs

 This application is under construction.